Awards and Scholarships

 Applications should be made as soon as possible in each academic year.

-The Australian Society of Medical Imaging and Radiation Therapy (ASMIRT) through the Educational and Standards Advisory Panel (ESAP) offers research scholarships to enhance the research base within Medical Radiation Science.
+The Australian Society of Medical Imaging and Radiation Therapy (ASMIRT), through the Research Lead Committee, offers research scholarships to enhance the research base within Medical Radiation Science.

 ASMIRT will award up to two research scholarships per year in the fields of medical imaging and radiation therapy.
 Applications from nuclear medicine technologists will be assessed under the medical imaging category.
 Each of the reimbursement scholarships will be for up to a maximum of $10,000 (including GST).
 The scholarships are designed to encourage researchers to develop projects which will add to the body of knowledge of the Medical Radiation Science profession.
 The successful candidate will be required to publish the outcome of their work in the Journal of Medical Radiation Sciences or other peer reviewed journal and to present at the Australian Society of Medical Imaging and Radiation Therapy's National Conference (ASMIRT).